sux21/Experimental_Evolution/README.md

 # 2020 Experimental Evoluntion
 Bioinformatics project on *Rhizobium leguminosarum*

-Work done on INFO cluster.
+Work done on INFO server and graham.computecanada.ca server.
+All files are stored on info server, compute canada server is used only when a program cannot be ru

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)